Below, we give a preview of the upcoming Lit season, for which we are planning eleven meetings.

 Hella Pick was born in Vienna in 1929.
 In March 1939 Hella arrived in the UK as a refugee on the Kindertransport; her mother was able to join her three months later.
 Hella went to school in London and in theLake District, and became a British citizen in 1948.
 Following a degree at the London School of Economics she became the UN correspondent of The Guardian newspaper in 1960, guided by its then chief US correspondent Alistair Cooke.
 She spent three decades at The Guardian, ending up as Diplomatic Editor.During her very distinguished career as a journalist, Hella Pick covered many of the leading events of the post-war period and met its leading participants.
 Pick was awarded a CBE in 2000 for her work as a journalist and writer.
 She is currently the Arts and Culture Programme Director at the Institute for Strategic Dialogue, an independent think-tank based in London.
 She has dual British and Austrian citizenship, and regularly visits Austria, which she describes as her ‘home away from home’.

-20 February: Paul Broda, ‘Scientist Spies: My parents Engelbert Broda and Alan Nunn May’ (in person, if possible; this meeting will be recorded)
+20 February: Paul Broda, ‘Scientist Spies: My parents Engelbert Broda and Alan Nunn May’ (by Zoom; this meeting will be recorded)

 The distinct voices of those who passed atom secrets to the Russians in the War have rarely been heard.
 My father and my stepfather were two of these.
 I shall introduce them and my mother, and how their lives were shaped by Communism, Fascism, the War and the creation of The Bomb.
 As I described in my book Scientist Spies: a memoir of my three parents and the Atom Bomb (2011) they gave secrets out of conviction and for no reward.
 It places in their historical context the dilemmas of political belief versus obedience and of action versus passivity.
 I shall also describe their later lives and how from early childhood my own life has been shaped by my family life and influences.